thetruthisquran/thetruthisquran.github.io/faq.md

 You can send in the query/issue and I will be glad to answer it.
 We are all here to learn.

 Here is the link to form you can use.
+[Contact Form](https://docs.google.com/forms/d/e/1FAIpQLSdw2FuudGMyWGuZLFs26l7rxbGyTxC8GRljylGNN8QkihV9BQ/viewform?usp=sf_link)

 <strong>3) Why did you start this website?</strong>